 When you finish, click the button on the bottom left labelled “Commit to

-Now that you’ve committed your changes, you can push your changes back to the repo with the button on the top right.
-It should say “Publish your Branch to GitHub” if it’s the first time you’ve committed that branch.
-It syncs versions locally and remotely with your branch changes and submits your “pull request” to managers of the Docs Hub.
+Now you’ve committed your changes, you can push your changes back to the repository with the blue button on the top right.
+It should say “Publish branch” if it’s the first time you’ve committed that branch.
+Once your branch has synced, you’ll see a blue “Create Pull Request” button so you can submit your changes to the managers of the Docs Hub.

 This document is, necessarily, a brief introduction to using GitHub.
 GitHub has a tremendous amount of documentation on its use, however.
 If you want to read more about GitHub basics, read “Hello, World”.